systemdemo/workshop/workshop/SYSTEMD_101/README.md

 Now that we have started our first unit, let's modify it.
 There are 2 ways of doing this: modify the original service file, or add an override.
 Let's start by modifying the original systemd unit.

-Let’s say that you want service to run as the user "vagrant".
-We can add `User=vagrant` to our unit.
+Let’s say that you want service to run as the user "nobody".
+We can add `User=nobody` to our unit.

 Modify the original service file located in /etc/systemd/system/myfirstservice.service to match the following: